 From small class sizes to dedicated instructors, there are a few notable qualities that make some phlebotomy schools stand out from the crowd.
 Here are some of the top characteristics to look for when selecting the best phlebotomy school for you.

-4 Traits of the Best Phlebotomy Schools
+Four Traits of the Best Phlebotomy Schools

 Program accreditation not only ensures that a school meets a minimum standard of excellence as determined by a third-party agency, but it also ensures that graduates of the school will be eligible to take the certification exam, a prerequisite for most phlebotomy professionals that leads to greater career opportunities and job security.

-The instructors responsible for training you in phlebotomy will play a large role in the quality of your instruction and your overall success as you move from phlebotomy school into the healthcare field.
+The instructors responsible for training you in phlebotomy will play a large role in the quality of your instruction and overall success as you move from phlebotomy school into the healthcare field.
 With this in mind, make sure that the instructors at the school you choose are experienced phlebotomists with plenty of experience in blood collection techniques, including both venipuncture and micro collection.
-Instructors should also feel a great deal of responsibility towards their students and be dedicated to helping them become the very best allied health professionals.
+Instructors should also feel a great deal of responsibility toward their students and be dedicated to helping them become the very best allied health professionals.